Five Fun and Free Sightseeing Activities in Austin

 Austin's second most popular hike and bike trail is home to a few popular waterfalls that are packed full of Austin’s younger crowd when the water is flowing.
-The easiest waterfall area to get to is known as the Flats and the trailhead is located where Barton Skyway dead ends into Spyglass drive just West of Mopac Blvd.
+The easiest waterfall area to get to is known as the Flats and the trailhead is located where Barton Skyway dead ends into Spyglass drive just West of Mopac Blvd and is featured in the image above.
 At the Flats a large platform of rock lifts a few feet above Baron Creek where some falls pour into Campbell’s Hole.
 The next set of popular spots are Sculpture and Twin Falls further upstream.
-Cars will park along a turnaround as you head South towards the Mopac entrance just past Capital of Texas Hwy.
-Don’t enter Mopac, just park and walk to the trailhead where the road goes under the highway.
-Twin Falls is about a 15 minute walk and Sculpture Falls is another 15 minutes past Twin Falls.
+Learn more about exploring Barton Creek Greenbelt here.

 Hike Mount Bonnell